 Yes

-You may skip the overwriting of the disk with random data by selecting Cancel.
-Be aware, however, that skipping this step will lessen the quality of the encryption.
+You may cancel the process of overwriting of the disk with random data.
+Be aware, however, that skipping this step will diminish the quality of the disk encryption.

 Enter your encryption passphrase.